esrlabs/esr-rim/README.md

 2. As soon as the review is successful and the modifications are applied to your module Git you use rim sync to resynchronize the changes into your local repository again – after the rebase and if you did no further changes your module is "clean" again.
 3. Now that the module has reached a clean rim status you can commit your change to the remote project repository.

-In the next sections we will have a more detailled look on integrating changes to BSW modules.
+In the next sections we will have a more detailled look on integrating changes to library modules.

 ### Prepare your repository for work